rixiobarrios/intro-to-mongo-mongoose/intro-to-mongo.md

 There are many kinds of databases.
 A common type is a SQL(Structured Query Language) database which stores data in tables and rows, much like an excel spreadsheet/google sheet.

 Another type of database is a NoSQL(Not Only SQL) database, which follows a different structure.
-In our case, we'll be using MongoDB which will store our data in JSON-like documents (just as we've been seeing with our mock databases)
+In our case, we'll be using MongoDB which will store our data in JSON-like documents.

 ## What is Mongo?